Carlos Pumares: A cry in the night

 Editorial University Club

 I think we are many who think that Carlos Pumares is the guy who knows more about film in Spain.
-His eventful life is a clear demonstration, a, of how different may be the path of a person for the time and country in which touch his lot to live: in places so hated by the liberals of this country cultureta as USA, Guys like Leonard Maltin and Roger Ebert are admired and full of honors.
-In Spain, however, it is virtually impossible to even afford a pack of gum practicing as commentator film (usually negative connotation of the word "critical" I do not like and skip ground use).
-In short: you or good friends (but very good huh?)
-Or are unfailingly destined not eat a torrao, no matter how talented you to gut a movie at first glance or be writing the same fucking reincarnation of Cervantes.
+His eventful life is a clear demonstration, more of how different may be the path of a person for the time and country in which touch his lot to live: in places so hated by liberals cultureta of this country as the USA, Guys like Leonard Maltin and Roger Ebert are admired and full of honors.
+In Spain, however, it is virtually impossible to even afford a pack of gum film working as a commentator (usually the negative connotation of the word "critical" I do not like and omit ground use).
+In short: either you have very good friends (but very good huh?)
+Or are unfailingly destined not eat a torrao, no matter how talented you have to gut a movie at first glance or writing be the same reincarnation of fucking Cervantes.
 The usual around here, come on.
-And the issue of respect better not talk.
+And better theme let alone respect.

-Good written biography Pumares Carlos, whom he met during moments of glory 80 Missing in Antena 3 Radio (nothing to do with the TV station, eye) and now lives forgotten and even ousted was missing for some of friends he believed, even in part be because of him.
-His disparaging appearances on "freak trash" as The Martian Chronicles have made him a caricature, with nothing to do with the man illustrated that, despite his temper and his outbursts, he taught us to love every morning cinema.
-Juan José Iván Reguera and Carlos Aparicio Pumares inquire with a cry in the night in the figure of this exceptional character, in good cover of mystery to those who know him personally.
+Good written biography of Carlos Pumares who met moments of glory during the 80 missing in Antena 3 Radio (nothing to do with the TV station, eye) and now lives forgotten and even ousted was missing for some he thought of friends, although it is partly your fault.
+His disparaging appearances on "freak trash" as The Martian Chronicles have made him a caricature, with nothing to do with the man illustrated that despite his temper and his outbursts, taught us to love every morning cinema.
+Juan José Iván Reguera and Carlos Aparicio Pumares inquire with a cry in the night the figure of this great character in good cover of mystery to those who know him personally.

-And I must say that they have left the mess gracefully, without equivocation.
-His book, based on structured interviews conducted Pumares own and who had any contact with him (friends, colleagues and even loyal listeners) is very readable and read almost in one sitting.
+And I must say that they have come out of the mess gracefully, without equivocation.
+His book, based on structured interviews conducted Pumares own and who had contact with him (friends, colleagues and even devoted listeners) is very entertaining and reads almost flip.
 But best of all is that, ironically, the real star of the book is not Pumares.
-The authors go further and take advantage of interviews to sound detail developments in recent decades, the media landscape confinement Spaniards.
-Conclusions can not be more disappointing: not only have not progressed since the days of the transition, but in some ways are arguably on par or even worse than under Franco, plain.
-Particularly enlightening are the opinions of two giants, two journalists from the truth such as José Luis Balbin and Manuel Martin Ferrand , both accidentally "parked" outside the first line of the mass media for years, needless to say why.
+The authors go further and take advantage of detailed interviews to sound evolution, in recent decades, the media landscape confinement Spaniards.
+The conclusions can not be more disappointing: not only have made no progress since the time of the transition, but in some ways arguably are at par or even worse than under Franco, plain.
+Particularly enlightening are the opinions of two giants, two journalists from the truth such as José Luis Balbin and Manuel Martin Ferrand , both accidentally "parked" off the first line of the media for years, it goes without saying why.

 Overall, the book is very good and it seems incredible that the authors have had to slog, pun intended, to find a publisher to publish it.
-The structure-based interviews works and gives the necessary vivacity to the texts, which are read and understood quickly but at the same time provide the necessary "slow digestion" that a book like this has to provide.
-Because one actually reads almost unwittingly, yet reading invites us to think, to reflect.
+The structure-based interviewing works and gives the necessary liveliness to the texts that are read and understood quickly but at the same time provide the necessary "slow digestion" that a book like this has to provide.
+Because one actually reads almost inadvertently yet reading invites us to think, to reflect.
 On a unique and irreplaceable character as Carlos Pumares.
-About the film.
-But also about much more profound and important things that, most of the time, not much repair.
+About cinema.
+But also about much more profound and important things that, most of the time, do not repair much.

-Access the videoblog where PUMARES CARLOS SPEAKING true to form.
+Access the videoblog where CARLOS PUMARES TALKING true to form.